 Strawberry Park puts the natural in the hot springs experience.
 In the evenings, Strawberry Park Natural Hot Springs become adults-only and clothing optional.
 They keep a very relaxed and non-judgmental atmosphere for everyone to enjoy.
 The bottoms of the hot springs pools are also sandy/river rock.
 Note: We find that water shoes can be really helpful here.

 We discovered Strawberry Park about 30 years ago.
-At the time, it was one of the great hidden hot springs in Colorado and only locals in the know ventured out to it.
+At the time, it was one of the great hidden retreats and only locals in the know ventured out to it.
 It was one of the few places with true hot springs camping in Colorado.
 However, of the years, Strawberry Park has grown.
 The county has significantly improved the access road (although a 4-wheel drive vehicle is still needed in the winter) and there are now cabins for visitors.

 Due to its remote location and natural setting, Strawberry Park is one of the best Colorado natural hot springs.
 It’s also one of the favorites of locals in Colorado – and certainly one of our favorites!

 Address: 44200 Co Rd 36, Steamboat Springs, CO 80487

 Where to stay: There are handful of hot springs cabins and camping sites available at Strawberry Park.
 We recommend staying in the town of Steamboat Springs, where you have access to restaurants and other activities.
 Check options in Steamboat Springs here.
 We’ve stayed at The Steamboat Grand and the Sheraton Steamboat Resort Villas on previous trips and would recommend both.